nickmoline/AwsCloudSearchPhp/README.md

 # AwsCloudSearch PHP API Wrapper

 A library to interact with Amazon's AWS CloudSearch API.
+Please note that this is a fork of Mark Wilson's AwsCloudSearchPhp.
+You might want to use his library in stead (see Credits).

 ## Requirements
 * PHP 5+